AbstractSDK/abstract/docs/src/get_started/module_builder.md

 #### Message

-Called when the App's instantiate entry point is called.
-Uses the struct's `module` field to customize the instantiation.
-Only this field is passed to the handler function.
+In order to instantiate an Abstract Module, you need to provide an InstantiateMsg with the following structure:

 ```rust,ignore
 {{#include ../../../packages/abstract-core/src/base.rs:init}}
 ```

+When the module's instantiate function is called the struct's `module` field is passed to your custom instantiation handler for you to perform any custom logic.

 ### Execute

 The execute entry point is a mutable entry point of the contract.
-Logic in this function can update the contract's state an trigger state changes in other contracts by calling them.
+Logic in this function can update the contract's state and trigger state changes in other contracts by calling them.
 It is where the majority of your contract's logic will reside.

 #### Function Signature

+Expected function signature for the custom execute handler:

 ```rust,ignore
 {{#include ../../../packages/abstract-sdk/src/base/contract_base.rs:exec}}